Xinjiang Encompass 21 Days

 We will visit Multicolored Bay near Buerjin

-Overnight in Buerjin 3 star hotel
+Overnight in Buerjin 3 star Travel Hotel or similar

 Day 6.
 Buerjin/Hemu